 For the land-locked swimmer, dryland workouts provide a way to complement the training they have done in the water.

-These workouts provide a solid starting point for doing dryland workouts at home.
-They are also structured in generally the same way as your swim practices.
+These workouts provide a solid starting point for dryland workouts at home.
+They are also structured in the same way as your swim practices to keep things simple.

-As the workouts increase in difficulty, there is more dryland equipment required for each.
-The staples include a skipping rope, a medicine ball, and a pair of trusty StretchCordz (or a VASA trainer if you have access to one).
+As the workouts increase in difficulty, more dryland equipment is required for each.
+The staples include a skipping rope, a medicine ball, and a pair of trusty StretchCordz (or a VASA trainer if you are luck enough to have access to one).

 Let’s get after it!